laroo/Pyro2-Reignited/README.md

 7th

 Reducing wall density from 30% to 25% is a bit too much; make it smarter.
 Slow down burning the walls and animate it.
 Make sure the user has max 5 gas bombs and add an indicator how many bombs there are left.
 Start the fuse automatically after 10 seconds if the user didn't start it yet and show a timer.
 If the fuse reaches the user it's the end of the game.
 Wait until the fuse and walls are burned and show the final burned percentage and used bombs.

+8th

+Time for an intro screen with a logo.
+The game will be called "Pyro ][ Reignited" (reference to the original game).
+Create the same pixelated logo as the original game with the new game.
+See original intro screen: https://i.ytimg.com/vi/7IoD7YnnI-c/hq720.jpg

+9th

+add a matching 8 bit music track.

+10th

+The music is horrible; make the tune more interesting.
+Added drums or similar.
+Maybe use a library like Band.js?